Home

 4. to strengthen the research capacity, ocean literacy and regional research collaboration within fisheries and marine science

-The project is a cooperation between three Tanzanian and three Danish institutions:
+The project is a cooperation between three Tanzanian and

 • Tanzania Meteorological Authority (TMA)